lindaprotocol/documentation-en/docs/developers/governance.md

 ```
 ## Simple Summary
-Briefly describe the TRON network parameters to be modified and their values, along with a summary of the expected impact.
+Briefly describe the LINDA network parameters to be modified and their values, along with a summary of the expected impact.

 ## Motivation
 Describe the motivation for the proposal, including the current issues and why certain network parameters need to be modified.